edgan/att-fiber-gateway-info/README.md

 `att-fiber-gateway-info.yml`.
 The file is automatically created if it does not exist.

-The default file permissions are read-write for the user on Linux and MacOS.
+The default file permissions are read-write for the user only on Linux and MacOS.

 The baseURL, with a default of `https://192.168.1.254`, is in the configuration file.
 The command line argument overrides the configuration file.
 You can